dlowenberg/dryad/app/views/layouts/_our_community.html.md

 -  Victoria University, Melbourne
 -  Yale University

-<p>Any research institution that supports the educational, scientific, and charitable mission of Dryad is eligible to become a member.</p>
+<p>Any research institution that supports the educational, scientific, and charitable mission of Dryad is eligible to become a member.
+We are also thrilled to have the Chan Zuckerberg Initiative on board as our first philanthropic member covering the cost of data publishing for their grantees. </p>

 <h3>Institutional Membership benefits include:</h3>